 All staff at St. Anne's give outstanding care, guidance and support to our students as evidenced in our Ofsted Report.
-We have an extremely strong, dedicated pastoral team, which consists of the SENDCo, the Director of KS4 (Assistant Head Teacher), the Achievement Leaders and KS Achievement Leaders, the Emotional Literacy Mentors and the Counsellor.
-Behavioural issues are dealt with promptly by Achievement Leaders, so avoiding any disruption to learning.
+We have an extremely strong, dedicated pastoral team, which consists of the SENDCo, the Assistant Head Teacher), the Pastoral Support Team, the Emotional Literacy Mentors and the Counsellor.
+Behavioural issues are dealt with promptly by Learning Support Coordinator/s, so avoiding any disruption to learning.
 We have weekly team meetings to discuss any concerns that have been raised regarding the well-being of students; medical, behavioural, social, emotional or mental health issues.
 We decide on appropriate action/intervention/referral and keep our parents/carers involved at all times.

 We have a Welfare Officer on each site who is the person responsible for medical matters on a daily basis and for administering medicines.
-If a Care Plan is needed for a student with a medical condition, the Achievement Leader invites the parents/carers and the school nurse to a meeting, to set up the plan.
+If a Care Plan is needed for a student with a medical condition, the Learning Support Coordinator/ Pastoral Lead invites the parents/carers and the school nurse to a meeting, to set up the plan.
 Where a medical condition impacts on a student's learning, the medical information is shared with relevant staff through the SENDCo.
 The majority of our support staff are First Aid Trained.

-Our Achievement/Pastoral Leaders support our students in a variety of ways to uphold our high behaviour standards, as well as monitoring attendance and punctuality.
+Our Learning Support Coordinator/s support our students in a variety of ways to uphold our high behaviour standards, as well as monitoring attendance and punctuality.
 We have an Inclusion Base on our upper site which supports the school and students in avoiding exclusions.
 We have a Safer Schools Officer who visits regularly.